This post is a part of a series on RMP

 Earlier today, EPA held a public hearing in Washington, D.C. in order to hear comments from stakeholders on a potential delay (let’s not overlook the fact that the only hearing on this proposal was being held in Washington, far away from many of the low-income communities and communities of color that would have the most to lose if the rule were to delayed).

 UCS took this opportunity to provide some initial feedback and amplify the voices of many of the affected communities who could not attend the public hearing today.
-My colleagues Charise Johnson, Amy Gutierrez, and myself, all testified.
+My colleagues Charise Johnson, Anthony Gutierrez, and myself, all testified.
 You can see our prepared comments below.